Friday Family Night

 This is an exciting and entertaining yet informative program that is held on the last Friday of every month.

 ICBC community has members from over 25 countries.
 In this program, one country is featured every month and members from the respective country do a presentation on their country, with an emphasis on Islam and Muslims.

 After learning about the land and culture of fellow Muslims, attendees are usually treated to delicacies from the host country.

-Countries presented so far—Senegal, Indonesia, Nigeria, Iraq, Yemen, Jordan, Sudan, Turkey, Egypt, Morocco, and Bangladesh.
+Countries presented so far—Senegal, Indonesia, Nigeria, Iraq, Yemen, Jordan, Sudan, Turkey, Egypt, Morocco, Bangladesh, Syria, Afghanistan and Sri Lanka.

 Upcoming presentations in 2022:

 Nikah (Marriage) Ceremony